React Hooks Basic

 useRef

-For a functional component example, we use useRef hooks to implement the same behaviour.
+For a functional component example, we use useRef hooks to implement the same behavior.

 //here we declare our reference